ietf-rats/draft-labiod-rats-attester-groups/draft-labiod-rats-attester-groups.md

 Procedures architecture as defined in {{-RATS-ARCH}} by introducing the concept of Attester Groups.
-This extension aims to reduce computational and communication overhead by enabling collective Evidence appraisal of high number of homogeneous devices, thereby improving the scalability of attestation processes.
+This extension aims to reduce computational and communication overhead by enabling collective Evidence appraisal of high number of homogeneous devices with similar characteristics, thereby improving the scalability of attestation processes.

 --- middle